catherinee24/merkletree-merkleproof-foundry-2024/MerkleAirdrop-explanation.md

 ## Why is the hash function applied twice?

 The reason the hash function is applied twice is to prevent collisions.
 A collision occurs when two different inputs produce the same hash.
-By applying the hash function twice, the probability of a collision is reduced.
+By applying the hash function twice, the probability of a collision is reduced..

 In particular, this technique is known as a ``"second preimage attack``".
 Although the name may be misleading, what's being done is to prevent an attacker from finding a second input that produces the same hash as the original input.